The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 The Pinzgauer Truck Utility Medium (Heavy Duty) tows the 105 mm Light Gun.
 It is approximately 5 tonnes, fully laden.

-Highly mobile but approaching end of service life.
+Highly mobile but approaching the end of service life.

-This is the really important bit though, they can be lifted by both Merlin and Chinook, and this matters.
+This is the critical bit though, they can be lifted by both Merlin and Chinook, and this matters.

-The Royal Artillery has also recently started to use Supacat Jackals alongside Pinzgauers.
+The Royal Artillery has also recently started to use Supacat Jackals alongside Pinzgauer.

 Whilst there are advantages, having two vehicle types in the same battery is not best for support.

-An assessment of material state and potential for refurbishment would inform options.
+An assessment of the material state and potential for refurbishment would inform options.

-New vehicles can be purchased if refurbishment is not practical, there are choices.
+New vehicles can be purchased if refurbishment is impractical, there are choices.

 Moving beats hiding.